-Fixed Overhead Risk is the risk that the company does not hold sufficient eligible capital to accommodate fluctuations in a firm's levels of business.
+Fixed Overhead Risk is the risk that the company holds sufficient eligible capital to accommodate fluctuations in a firm's levels of business.
 The requirement is to hold eligible capital of at least one-quarter of the fixed overheads of the previous year.
 For the operational risk in relation to the capital adequacy returns, the Company now uses the fixed overhead requirement, which is taken into account if and only if the summation of credit and market risk falls below a calculated limit of Fixed overheads.

 The risks and uncertainties faced by the company are those inherent to the industry.
 The Board seeks to mitigate this risk by constant review and strict control of fixed overhead costs by optimising resources and reducing unnecessary expenses.

-From December 2016 to December 2017 the Historical Fixed Overhead Requirement was EUR 37,062.
-Throughout the analysis, FOH capital requirements were constantly more than the total of Company's Credit and Market risk exposures and total capital requirements.
+From January 2020 to December 2020 the Total Fixed Overheads were EUR 2,464,784.38.